 Challenges, privacy, filtering, and meeting rooms

 The Office for Intellectual Freedom is charged with implementing ALA policies concerning the concept of intellectual freedom as embodied in the Library Bill of Rights, the Association’s basic policy on free access to libraries and library materials.
-For assistance with challenges to materials, displays or programs, please contact OIF Assistant Director Kristin Pekoll.
-For issues pertaining to filtering, meeting rooms, or privacy, please contact OIF Executive Director, Deborah Caldwell-Stone.
-To report a challenge, please click on the "Report Censorship" button.
+For assistance with challenges to materials, displays or programs, please use the challenge form.
+For issues pertaining to filtering, meeting rooms, or privacy, please contact OIF Director, Deborah Caldwell-Stone.

 Equity, diversity, and inclusion